ccppoo/discord-bot/README.md

 ### Dockerfile

-This file is a recipe how to set up environment and run your code
+This is a recipe how to set up environment and run your code

 at the bottom, the enrty point, if your main script name is `main.py` then change to `CMD ["python", "main.py"]`

+### Dockerfile.dev

+Dockerfile for development in local environment.

+I wrote how to use at `Dockerfile.dev` in local machine(Docker desktop)

+it's recommanded to test with dockerfile before deploying at AWS ECS.

 ### docker-compose.yml

-**This file is used for local test** running on docker desktop
+This is used for **AWS ECS** and could use for final test, **before running github action**

-As we are not going to host database in other docker container,

-we don't configure other docker images.
+As we are not going to host database server docker container, we don't configure other docker images.

 Before testing in local enviornment, you should add `env` args in powershell

-Make a file named `env-secrets.txt`, you could name whatever you want but don't forget to update `.gitignore`
+Make a file named `env-secrets.txt`

 ```txt
 # env-secrets.txt